Details of practice

 Kitty acted alone in successfully challenging the court’s power to make a confiscation order in the Court of Appeal, then appearing in the Supreme Court in Guraj UKSC 65.

-Kitty acts as an advocate to the General Optical Council, and accepts instructions on behalf of Registrants in healthcare regulatory proceedings.
+From 2017-2019, Kitty spent four months on secondment as an advocate to the General Optical Council.
+She is currently instructed on behalf of both Registrants and Regulators in other healthcare regulatory proceedings

 Kitty regularly advises and acts on behalf of operators of licensed premises, local authorities and interested parties in Licensing Act 2003 proceedings.
 She has acted for a leading independent bookshop establishing new licensed premises and advised a restaurant franchise on potential liability under the Health Act 2006.